kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/import-pokemon-from-stream.md

 # Pokeshop API - Import Pokemon from Stream

 This use case showcases a more complex scenario involving an async process.
-Usually, when working with microservices, there are use cases where some of the processing needs to happen asynchronously, for example, when triggering a user notification, generating reports or processing a payment order.
+Usually, when working with microservices, there are use cases where some of the processing needs to happen asynchronously.
+For example, when triggering a user notification, generating reports or processing a payment order.
 With this endpoint, we provide an example of how users can implement trace-based testing for such scenarios.

-Here the process listens to a stream, and whenever an event is read from it it triggers the following process:
+Here the process listens to a stream, and whenever an event is read from it, the following process is triggered:
 ```mermaid
 sequenceDiagram
     participant Stream as Kafka